edavis/django-last-modified/README.rst

 The `update and fetch
 <https://docs.djangoproject.com/en/1.4/topics/cache/#the-per-site-cache>`_
-``django.middleware.cache`` middleware sets the Cache-Control, Expires, and Last-Modified headers but in the process also stores the generated pages in the server-side cache.
+cache middleware sets the Cache-Control, Expires, and Last-Modified headers but in the process also stores the generated pages in the server-side cache.
 The project I was working on had many thousand "long-tail" pages that I didn't want/need polluting any caches.

 There's also "`conditional view processing
 <https://docs.djangoproject.com/en/1.4/topics/conditional-view-processing/>`_"